Southeast Chicago Historical Society&The Exit Zero Projectpresent

 Historical artifacts only have meaning because of the stories we tell through and about them.

 What kinds of stories emerge from the artifacts found in the Southeast Chicago Historical Museum?
-The storylines offered here weave together artifacts, documentary film, and online storytelling.
+These storylines weave together artifacts, documentary film, and online storytelling.
 We take objects donated to the museum, explore their meaning for donors, and then interweave these stories with those relating to other Museum objects.
-Can these storylines become launching points for conversations about the nature of work, the value of community, and the meanings of being American?
+Can these extended storylines become launching points for conversations about the nature of work, the value of community, and what it means to be an American?
 Can they help us reimagine our collective futures?

 Experience the Storylines